 Each sites inventory provides parcel-specific environmental constraints, including whether or not the site is within the FEMA 100-year flood zone.
-While residential development can certainly occur within these zones, it does add an additional constraint.
-The sites inventories include vacant sites within the FEMA 100year flood zone, but no jurisdiction relies on these sites to meets its RHNA in any of the income categories.
+While residential development can certainly occur within these zones, it has the potential to add an additional constraint.